kbst/terraform-provider-kustomization/docs/index.md

 - `kubeconfig_path` - Path to a kubeconfig file.
 Can be set using `KUBECONFIG_PATH` environment variable.
 - `kubeconfig_raw` - Raw kubeconfig file.
 If `kubeconfig_raw` is set, `kubeconfig_path` is ignored.
+- `host` - The hostname (in form of URI) of Kubernetes master.
+- `cluster_ca_certificate` - PEM-encoded root certificates bundle for TLS authentication.
+- `token` - Token to authentifcate an service account
 - `kubeconfig_incluster` - Set to `true` when running inside a kubernetes cluster.
 - `context` - (Optional) Context to use in kubeconfig with multiple contexts, if not specified the default context is used.
 - `legacy_id_format` - (Optional) Defaults to `false`.
 Provided for backward compability, set to `true` to use the legacy ID format.
 Removed starting `0.9.0`.